simlist/django-rest-framework-emailuser/README.rst

 * Use email as username for loging in
 * One name field instead of first name and last name
 * Endpoints for creating an account, viewing, and updating accounts
+* Django admin to work with EmailUser model.

 Requirements
 ------------